-Head Volleyball Coach Terri Wade is in her 6th season at The Woodlands High School, leading the Lady Highlanders to the Regional Finals all of her seasons.
-Last season the Lady Highlanders posted a record of 47-5 overall.
+Head Volleyball Coach Terri Wade is in her 7th season at The Woodlands High School, leading the Lady Highlanders to the Regional tournament every season.
+Last season the Lady Highlanders posted a record of 23-4 overall and a 10-0 record in District 13-6A.

 Prior to assuming leadership of the TWHS Program, Coach Wade was the Head Coach for the Montgomery High School Lady Bears from 2008 – June 2015.
 As the Head Coach at Montgomery, Coach Wade guided the Lady Bears to the UIL State Playoffs in each of her first seven seasons.

 Coach Wade is from Hallsville, Texas.
 At Hallsville High School, Coach Wade was an all-around athlete competing in volleyball, softball, basketball and track.
 Coach Wade was an all-state selection in both volleyball and softball.

 After High School, Coach Wade attended Henderson State University in Arkadelphia, Arkansas on a volleyball scholarship.
 Coach Wade was a four-year starter for the Reddies’ volleyball team as an outside hitter.
 Coach Wade earned her Masters degree in Sports Administration at Henderson State while serving as a graduate assistant coach under legendary coach Rhonda Thigpen.
 Coach Wade began her coaching career as the New Caney softball coach before moving to be assistant volleyball coach at Conroe High School.
 Coach Wade became the head volleyball coach at Montgomery in 2008 and has coached several players who have played Division 1 Volleyball.
 The Lady Bears advanced to the Regional Tournament twice, and advanced to the Regional Finals in 2009.
 Coach Wade is married to the Woodlands High School swimming coach, Jeremy Wade, whom she met when both were attending Henderson State.
-The Wade’s are the parents of two children, son Jett, eight, and daughter Tatum, six.
+The Wade’s are the parents of two children, son Jett, ten, and daughter Tatum, eight.